Frequently Asked Questions—Regional Connectivity Program

 General

 The telecommunications industry invests in new mobile infrastructure to support, improve and expand their services and networks.
-The Australian Government, and a number of state and territory governments, provide co-funding grant opportunities to the industry to stimulate investment in new infrastructure across Australia in areas that can offer less commercial return, such as in peri-urban, regional, rural and remote locations.
+The government, and a number of state and territory governments, provide co-funding grant opportunities to the industry to stimulate investment in new infrastructure across Australia in areas that can offer less commercial return, such as in peri-urban, regional, rural and remote locations.

 Access to power is a critical issue for communication networks, and loss of power has been the reason for most network outages in recent bushfire emergencies.

-As part of effective emergency preparation and planning, it is strongly recommended that people utilise a range of communications and sources of information in an emergency situation to ensure they stay aware of local conditions.
+As part of effective emergency preparation and planning, it is strongly recommended that people utilise a range of communications and sources of information in an emergency to ensure they stay aware of local conditions.
 This could include fixed line telephone, mobile services (including Wi-Fi calling), internet, television, and radio.

 For more information, please visit Communications in emergencies and natural disasters on the Department's website.